polincdev/DummyCastle/README.md

 Public-key cryptography or asymmetric cryptography, is a cryptographic system that uses pairs of keys.
 Each pair consists of a public key (which may be known to others) and a private key (which may not be known by anyone except the owner).
 The generation of such key pairs depends on cryptographic algorithms which are based on mathematical problems termed one-way functions.
-Effective security requires keeping the private key private; the public key can be openly distributed without compromising security.
+Effective security requires keeping the private key private.
+The public key can be openly distributed without compromising security.

 Basic
 ```java